OpenGridMap/pgis/README.md

 ## Installation

 Download and install miniconda package, containing conda package manager and Anaconda's distribution of Python.
-(Use python version 3.4)
+(Use Python version 3.4)

 Create a virtual environment for the project: